Wheezing when breathing. Wheezing Whirring wheezing in the lungs

 • acute GVHD.

-Very often, patients complain of moist rales in the lungs, which may indicate the occurrence of one of the following pathologies:
+Very often, patients complain of moist rales in the lungs, which may indicate one of the following pathologies:

 • Williams-Campbell syndrome;